Akvp/ZeroHour/readme.md

  - Multiple lighting techniques such as directional sun light, point light and spotlight

 ##(Ready to go)
-To run the demo, go to the Release folder and execute astria.exe <br> <br>
+To run the demo, go to the Release folder and execute astria.exe

-**Disclaimer: the project has only been extensively tested on nVidia GPU <br> May cause unexpected graphical glitches on AMD or Intel GPU**
+**Disclaimer: the project has only been extensively tested on nVidia GPU and may cause unexpected graphical glitches on AMD or Intel GPU**
-<br><br>

 A video demo will be available soon

 ##(Development-friendly)
-This project was built using Visual Studio 2013 <br>
+This project was built using Visual Studio 2013

 Requirement to build this project:

  * SDL 2.0